libdwarf

 Please refer to the DWARF5 Standard for details.
 The line table registers are named in Section 6.2.2 State Machine Registers and are not much changed from DWARF2.

-Certain functions on Dwarf_Line data return values for these 'registers' as these are the data available for debuggers and other tools to relate code addresses to source file locations.
+Certain functions on Dwarf_Line data return values for these 'registers' as these are the data available for debuggers and other tools to relate a code address to a source file name and possibly also to a line number and column-number within the source file.

 Sometimes compilers (or linkers) leave trash behind as a result of optimizations.
 If there is a lot of space wasted that way it is quality of implementation issue.
 But usually the wasted space, if any, is small.